 University of Wisconsin Press, Cloth, 2016, 200 pp

-The Phantom of Thomas Hardy, Floyd's 5th novel, will be published by the University of Wisconsin Press in Fall 2016.
+The Phantom of Thomas Hardy, Floyd's 5th novel, was published by the University of Wisconsin Press in Fall 2016.

 From the Publisher: